Foly93/RPIS_FragmentationLibraries/README.md

 - [github](github.com/Foly93/RPIS_FragmentationLibraries) (Executables and README)
 - Elsevier (Original Publication)

 ## Overview

-The provided fragment libraries contain molecular fragments in SMILES format for database filtering and de novo drug design.
-Extended connectivity fingerprints (ECFP) and Breaking of retrosynthatically interesting chemical substructures (BRICS) was used to compile the database.
+This repository consists of two primary components: **chemical compound libraries in SMILES format**, a universally recognized representation in computational molecular sciences.

+The fragment libraries presented here are part of a **peer-reviewed scientific study (CURRENTLY UNDER REVIEW)**.
+These fragments were derived through a comprehensive *in silico* workflow designed to identify promising stabilizer candidates for protein–RNA interactions (RPIs).

+The workflow integrates several computational methods, including:

+- **Binding pocket detection and evaluation**
+- **Molecular docking**
+- **Molecular dynamics simulations**
+- **Binding free energy estimations**

+This pipeline yielded a set of stabilizer candidates, which were then used to generate fragment libraries through two distinct approaches:

+1. **Extended Connectivity Fingerprints (ECFP)** – to extract the most representative chemical features.
+2. **Breaking of Retrosynthetically Interesting Chemical Substructures (BRICS)** – to decompose molecules into synthetically meaningful fragments.

+Both approaches were implemented using Python’s [`rdkit.Chem`](https://www.rdkit.org/docs/source/rdkit.Chem.html) module and can be used for a large spectrum of different applications.

+---

+### Highlights

-- 1000 most abundant ECFP derived fragments for database filtering
+- **1,000 most abundant ECFP-derived fragments** for compound database filtering
-- Executables showcasing the database filtering process
+- **Executable scripts** demonstrating the database filtering workflow
-- T38DrugDB filtered with 43 highest ranking fragments into 9 sub-databases with only molecules containting atleast {2,10} Fragments.
-Saved as tar.xz for portability
+- **T38DrugDB filtered database**, organized into **9 sub-databases**, containing only molecules with at least `[2, 10]` fragment matches (provided as `.tar.xz` archives for portability)
-- All 213 BRICS fragments that were decomposed from the 96 elevated stabilizer ligands found by our study
+- **All 213 BRICS fragments** decomposed from the 96 high-ranking stabilizer ligands identified in our study
-- Executables to create random de novo compounds from the 213 BRICS fragments with variable maxDepth values
+- **Executables for de novo compound generation** from the 213 BRICS fragments, with adjustable `maxDepth` parameters
-- A 4,000,000 compounds database generated from all possible combinations of the 213 BRICS fragments with maxDepth set to 3
+- **Comprehensive 4,000,000-compound database**, generated from all possible combinations of the 213 BRICS fragments with `maxDepth = 3`

-## Usage
+## Intended Usage

-The fragment libraries presented in this repository can be split into two subets.
-Firstly, a subset of fragments derived from ECFP and fragments derived from BRICS method.
-Although both approaches yield databases of SMILES strings the applications the two fragment libraries can be used for differ.
+The fragment libraries in this repository are divided into two subsets: **ECFP-derived fragments** and **BRICS-derived fragments**.
+Although both provide databases of SMILES strings, their intended applications differ.

-The ECFP fragment SMILES can be used to filter existing data bases for molecular patterns that are enriched in protein-RNA interaction (RPI) stabilizers found in our in silico research.
+- **ECFP fragments** can be used to **filter existing compound databases** for molecular patterns enriched in RPI stabilizers identified through our *in silico* workflow.
+These fragments are particularly useful for identifying chemical motifs associated with stabilizing protein–RNA interactions.

-The BRICS fragments contain information about combinatorics as well.
-In this method, the RPI stabilizers' chemical bonds were broken in a retrosynthatically meaningful way via the ```rdkit.Chem.BRICS``` module.
-The bonds can be recombined in a way that can also be deemed retrosynthatically.
-Thus the BRICS fragments facilitate the assembly of compounds from fragments enriched with RPI stabilizing patterns.
+- **BRICS fragments**, on the other hand, also encode **combinatorial information**.
+In this method, chemical bonds of RPI stabilizers were broken in a retrosynthetically meaningful way using the `rdkit.Chem.BRICS` module.
+The resulting fragments can be **recombined** following the same retrosynthetic rules, enabling the **construction of new compounds** enriched with RPI-stabilizing features.
+These fragments can also be used for database filtering, but since they lack fragment importance scores, filtering must be done naively using all fragments.

+While these two applications, database filtering (ECFP) and de novo compound generation (BRICS), represent the primary intended uses, they are not the only possibilities.
+Generative machine learning techniques, for instance, could utilize these fragment libraries to design new potential binders, particularly leveraging the ECFP dataset.

-These two applications might not be the only possibilities.
-Generative machine learning techniques used molecular fragments to create binders, an application the ECFP fragment library is well suited for.
-Generally. there is a broad spectrum of applications that these fragment libraries could be used for, limited only by the creativity of the respective user.The executables that are included in the repository showcase only the intended usage of data base filtering (ECFP) and de novo compound assembly (BRICS).
+In general, the **scope of applications** for these fragment libraries is broad and limited only by the creativity of the user.
+The included executable scripts demonstrate the core workflows for **database filtering (ECFP)** and **de novo compound assembly (BRICS)**.

-### ECFP - Data base filtering
+### ECFP – Database Filtering

+Within the `ECFP/` directory, you will find the executable script `RefilterDatabaseWithECFP.py` and the example dataset `sampleDB.csv`.
+The fragment data required for execution is provided in the file `MMGBSA_ChemicalAnalysisFragments_cutoff10_ranked_datatable_3orMore.csv`.
+This file must be present to run `RefilterDatabaseWithECFP.py` without errors.
+After installing all required dependencies (listed at the beginning of `RefilterDatabaseWithECFP.py`), the script can be executed to produce nine `.csv` files named in the format: ECFP_fragmentFilteredLibrary_#N#FragsOrMore.csv.
+These files serve as example outputs.
-In the ```ECFP/``` directory the executable ```RefilterDatabaseWithECFP.py``` and ```sampleDB.csv```can be found.
-The file that contains the fragments is called ```MMGBSA_ChemicalAnalysisFragments_cutoff10_ranked_datatable_3orMore.csv``` which is required for executing ```RefilterDatabaseWithECFP``` without error.
-After installing all required packages listed in the beginning of ```RefilterDatabaseWithECFP.py``` the program can be executed and should yield nine ```.csv``` files, called ```ECFP_fragmentFilteredLibrary_#N#FragsOrMore.csv```.
-These are only dummy files.
-The [Zenodo upload](doi.org/10.5281/zenodo.17527390) of this repository contains the results of the filtering applied to the [T38DrugDB](doi.org/10.5281/zenodo.17410437) which contains 34,000,000 million drug like compounds and is published elsewhere.
-The filtered sub-databases are saved as ```*.tar.xz``` files for portability.
-These database files can be used for targeted drug screening for RPI stabilizing drug candidates.
-This showcase can be executed in the following way:
+The actual results of the filtering process are available in the [Zenodo upload](doi.org/10.5281/zenodo.17527390) associated with this repository.
+That dataset contains the results of applying the filtering procedure to the [T38DrugDB](doi.org/10.5281/zenodo.17410437), which includes approximately **34 million drug-like compounds** published elsewhere.
+The filtered sub-databases are provided as compressed `.tar.xz` archives for portability.
+These databases can be used for **targeted virtual screening** of **RPI-stabilizing drug candidates**.
+This example workflow can be executed as follows:
 ```bash
 # clone this repository
 git clone git@github.com:Foly93/RPIS_FragmentationLibraries.git ./